joseflindkvist/DD2482-tutorial/Localstack/step3/step3.md

 This will return a list of log streams.
 Look for the log stream that matches the invocation time.

-Once you have the log stream name, replace `<log-stream-name>` in the following command and execute it to view the logs:
+***Click the command below*** to view the logs of our lambda function.
+If we see "Hello from Lambda!", we've set it up correctly.

 ```bash
 LOG_STREAM_NAME=$(awslocal logs describe-log-streams --log-group-name /aws/lambda/myLambdaFunction --query 'logStreams[0].logStreamName' --output text)